Kinetics of phase separation in thermally isolated critical binary fluids

 As mentioned above, the KO theory applies to fluid flow at low Reynolds number, that is, when the viscous term in the Navier-Stokes equation is much larger than the inertial one.
-In this limit, it is expected that the dominant mechanism in the very late stages of coarsening yields $a_q = 1$.\cite{siggia79} As a consequence, the KO value for $a_q$ can then at most be considered valid for an intermediate stage of phase separation.
-Interestingly though, a value of $a_q=0.5$ has been predicted for the late stages for the opposite case of the inertial term dominating.\cite{sain05} But whether the agreement between this prediction and KO's is more than just happenstance will require more analysis.
+In this limit, it is expected that the dominant mechanism in the very late stages of coarsening yields $a_q = 1$.\cite{siggia79,sain05} As a consequence, the KO value for $a_q$ can then at most be considered valid for an intermediate stage of phase separation.
+Given the results shown in Figure \ref{figsqmvstau}, this limit is $\tau\approx 100$.

 The effective time exponent of $\stil(q_m)$, $a_s$, also increases at early times; however at $\tau\approx 100$ for KO it reached a maximum of 1.8 and then dropped slowly, reaching a value of 1.46 at the largest times examined, $\tau \approx 10^4$.
 On the other hand, experiments have shown that $a_s$ increases monotonically with time, eventually approaching a constant.\cite{chou79,wong78} So this slowing in the growth of $\stil(q_m)$ seems to indicate a gradual breaking down of the theory.
 The peak height was more sensitive to the cut-off with the maximum of $a_s$ for KO being 2.1 and 1.7 for $\alfstar=1$ and $\pi/2$, respectively.
 On the other hand, this maximum for KO always occurred when $q_m\approx 0.2$.
 (For LBM it occurs for $q_m\approx 0.35$.)
 This value of $q_m$ corresponds to an average fluctuation size of $\pi\xi_f/q_m\approx 16\xi_f$.
 In Cahn-Hilliard theory \cite{cahn58}, the equilibrium interface separating two phases has a width of around $4\xi_f$.
 Thus, at this time sharp interfaces will be forming, which the LBM and thus KO theories cannot describe.\cite{langer75} At $\tau = 100$, $\stil(q_m)$ for the isothermal KO theory was 458, 285 and 239 for $\alfstar = 1$, 1.4 and $\pi/2$, respectively, so the cut-off dependence of the theory seems to decrease as the cut-off is increased.